EEN421/EEN421.github.io/_posts/2024-02-12-Sentinel-Integrated-Rpi-Soil-Sensor-2.0-Part-2.md

 # In this Post We:

-- &#9989; built an Azure Service Bus & Service Bus Queue to receive message (sensor) data from our IoT Hub &#8596;
+- &#10003; built an Azure Service Bus & Service Bus Queue to receive message (sensor) data from our IoT Hub &#8596;
-- &#9989; built a Log Analytics Workspace as the final destination for our Soil Sensor message data &#128202;
+- &#10003;  built a Log Analytics Workspace as the final destination for our Soil Sensor message data &#128202;
-- &#9989; built a Logic App to parse the message data and forward the contents to our Log Analytics Workspace. &#128232;
+- &#10003;  built a Logic App to parse the message data and forward the contents to our Log Analytics Workspace. &#128232;
-- &#9989; Accomplished something AWESOME today x3! &#128526;
+- &#10003;  Accomplished something **AWESOME** today! &#128526;

 <br/><br/>